sabrinasyazwani97/Selfie-Capture-with-Smile-Detection/README.md

 HOW TO START THIS PROJECT:
 1. Download as zip file and run "HAAR-SELFIE CAPTURE WITH SMILE DETECTION.ipynb" & "MAR-SELFIE CAPTURE WITH SMILE DETECTION.ipynb" files using Jupyter Notebook.
-2. For "dataset" folder, refer Section 4.1 and download the images/video.
+2. For "dataset" folder, refer References [6] and [7] and download the images/video.
 3. "images" folder contains nothing as results will be saved there after running the Notebook.
 4. All csv files are based on our project result.
 If you use other datasets, the data in csv files might be different.
 5. "shape_predictor_68_face_landmarks.dat" (classifier for MAR) is not included.